richardaspinall/richardaspinall.github.io/README.md

 > richardaspinall.github.io

 ## Description
-A portfolio website to showcase projects, blog posting and to learn HTML CSS and JS
+A portfolio website to showcase projects and write blog posts

 ## Goals
-* To have a base for my any projects I complete.
+* A base for my any projects I complete
-* To have a home page that I can
+* A "profile" for myself that I can tell my story from
-* To get better at writing via blog posts
-* To track progress of my learnings via projects and blog posts
+* Track progress of learnings
-* To learn HTML CSS and JS through Jekyll

-## Results

-## Steps and the coding experience

-1. Created build with Jekyll and set up Github actions to automatically build the website
-2. Added content, structure and style

-## Usage

 ## Requirements
 * Node (for projects to be pulled in prebuild)